ireccode/sap-exam-prep/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the SAP Architect Exam Prep application using Docker and Docker Swarm.
+This guide explains how to deploy the SAPArchitectPrep application using Docker and Docker Swarm.

 ## Prerequisites